Saint Meinrad Archabbey: Seminary and School of Theology

 The St Meinrad Seminary and School of Theology offers graduate-level degrees in theology.
 Priesthood candidates work toward a Master of Divinity.
 Lay degree students can earn a Master of Arts (Theology) or a Master of Arts (Pastoral Theology).
 A two-year pre-theology program leads to a Master of Catholic Philosophical Studies.

-Saint Meinrad began offering lay degree programs in 1969, although students worked on their degrees during the six-week Summer Session program.
-In the fall of 1993, the Seminary and School of Theology expanded its mission to allow lay ministry students to attend classes during any of the academic terms.
-While some classes specifically aimed at ordination preparation are reserved for M.Div. students, lay ministers sometimes pursue their graduate degrees as part-time or full-time students.
-More than 5,000 men and women have studied in the School of Theology.

-Other programs in the Seminary and School of Theology include a permanent deacon formation program, which assists Catholic dioceses in the formation of their deacon candidates, and a youth and vocations program, which encourages high school and college students to participate more deeply in the Church's liturgy and consider a vocation of service to the Church.

-The Seminary and School of Theology also houses the Institute for Priests and Presbyterates, which offers continuing formation for priests making the transition from seminary to parish life, priests preparing for their first assignment as pastor, and presbyterates - which is the group of priests and their bishop in a Catholic diocese.

 In 1995, there was a controversy over the firing of a theologian, Carmel McEnroy, who taught at the school.
 In the spring of 1994, Pope John Paul II had issued an Apostolic Letter declaring the issue of the ordination of women as priests resolved and no longer open to debate.
 Several months after the statement was issued, Dr. McEnroy joined 1,500 others in signing an open letter opposing the Pope's teachings on the subject.
 After reading the open letter in the National Catholic Reporter, the Archabbot determined that Dr. McEnroy must be removed from the faculty at Saint Meinrad for publicly dissenting from the Pope's teachings.
 Dr. McEnroy sued on a claim of breach of contract.
 The lower court dismissed the case, citing lack of jurisdiction, which decision was upheld on appeal.